Small Business Saturday 2024: Everything You Need To Know For the Big Day

 Shop and dine local.
 The easiest way for consumers to support small businesses is by becoming a patron.
 Spend the day discovering unique items and experiences in your own neighborhood.

 Spread the word.
-Consumers can spread the word about their favorite small businesses by word-of-mouth or by sharing a social media post with the hashtag #SmallBusinessSaturday.
+Consumers can spread the word about their favorite small businesses by word-of-mouth or by sharing a social media post with the hashtag #SmallBusinessSaturday and #SmallBizSat.

 Leave positive reviews.
 Reviews can be really impactful for small businesses.
 Sharing great experiences can help boost their online visibility and encourage others to check them out.